· · 4 min read

 What Is Bartonella?

-It's transmitted by insect vectors including fleas, ticks, and lice, and is increasingly recognized as a co-infection in patients with Lyme disease.
-The clinical picture varies widely depending on which systems are affected.
+It is transmitted by insect vectors including fleas, ticks, and lice, and is increasingly recognized as a co-infection in people dealing with Lyme disease.

 Why Endothelial Cells Matter

-When Bartonella infiltrates endothelial cells, it doesn't just damage one location.
-It has access to every system those cells serve.
+When Bartonella infiltrates these cells, it does not just affect one location.
+It gains access to every system those cells serve.

 • Bartonella infects endothelial cells and triggers artificial hypoxia